Sunday, November 29, 2020

 In 1866-7, he appeared in Scotland on bills with Edith Wynne, George Perren, Helen Kirk, Duncan Smyth, Gustave Garcia and Linas Martorelle, and even with the normally self-contained Harry Clifton party.
 His material seems to have been tried-and-true stuff ...
 'The Musical Party', 'The Hurdy Gurdy Man', 'Kafoozelum', 'The Dancing Barber', 'The Singing Lesson' ... but he showed obvious class.

-On the odd occasion 'Mrs Harry Clifton' appeared, too.
+On the odd occasion a 'Mrs Harry Clifton' appeared, too.
 I see them on a programme at Glasgow's Whitebait Rooms (with Lloyd, Leybourne, Maclagan and Georgina Smithson), and in another 'Scotch Festival' Mrs Clifton is advertised to perform a Highland Fling.
+Odd, which Mrs Clifton was that?
+His estranged wife or his mistress.

 Between Scots engagements Henri went south ('the great provincial comedian') to make his London debut as a single, at Sam Collins Music Hall.
 The bill included Harry Sydney, Mrs Brian, Emma Kerridge and a little lady who would outshine them all in the end: Constance Loseby, here half of her double-act with her mother.
 Alas, I haven't found a notice detailing what he sang, but elsewhere he gave an uncredited piece called 'Rummy funny Indians' which survived a number of years in amateur concerts.
 His first big success was coming however.